-Last year around this time we prepared a list of Top Business Intelligence and Analytics Buzzwords for 2018.
-In this post, we refer to this list again – not because we are feeling sentimental but rather to make revisions and update the list for 2019.
-With some of the predicted buzzwords we hit the jackpot to the extent that has gone even beyond our expectations.
+In this post, we refer to our buzzwords list again – not because we are feeling sentimental but rather to make revisions and update the list for 2019.
+With some of the predicted buzzwords, we hit the jackpot to the extent that it has gone even beyond our expectations.
 Other buzzwords were less trending then we thought.
 Let’s take a look at the 10 business intelligence buzzwords that will be present in the Business Intelligence world everywhere and will turn our eyes in 2019.

 To drive innovation, development, and success, businesses will have to ‘shape, shift, and share.’
 The rapid pace of the digital business environment means that businesses, big or small, will have to adapt their operational and strategic development.
 Companies like Tesla, Google or Airbnb did not limit themselves only to the ‘product’ mentality, but shifted and adjusted their business models to achieve new customer experiences in the form of services via software applications and BI tools.